shelbybachman/learning-sql/README.md

-  ,SUBSTR(c.LastName,1,2) as LastNameShort      --extract part of a string (here, first two chars) ,UPPER(c.CustomerID || c.LastName) as NewId ,COUNT(i.InvoiceId) as NInvoices              --aggregating performed by each level of "GROUP BY" WHERE c.CustomerId < 200                            --filter rows based on condition FROM
+  ,SUBSTR(c.LastName,1,2) as LastNameShort      --extract part of a string (here, first two chars) ,UPPER(c.CustomerID || c.LastName) as NewId ,COUNT(i.InvoiceId) as NInvoices              --aggregating performed by each level of "GROUP BY" ,COUNT(*)                                     --counts number of rows ,CASE                                         --if/else statement to create new column
+      WHEN c.LastName IS NULL THEN 'missing'
+      ELSE 'not_missing'
+      END as lastname_missing
+WHERE
+  c.CustomerId < 200                            --filter rows based on condition
+FROM